Mattis intervened to increase munition buy in FY18 budget request

 However, a Raytheon spokesman tells Defense News that the Tomahawk line requires an annual production of 196 weapons as a minimum production rate, and that the company is capable of producing "many more" than that if needed.

 The Pentagon estimates it has spent $2.8 billion worth of munitions between the start of the counter-ISIS operation on Aug.
 8, 2014, and the end of March 2017.
-In December, Deputy Secretary of Defense Bob Work told Defense News that munitions were of the FY18 budget request.
+In December, Deputy Secretary of Defense Bob Work told Defense News that munitions were going to be a focus of the FY18 budget request.

 Speaking later in the day, Air Force Maj.
 Gen. James Martin Jr. noted his service’s munition reserve remains “challenged” by the pace of ongoing operations.